SAP-samples/abap-platform-rap640/exercises/ex1/README.md

 ## Step 1: Get to know the BAPI_PR_CREATE via the BAPI Explorer

-The first step is to look for a suitable unreleased API to create purchase requisitions.
+The first step is to look for a suitable non-released API to create purchase requisitions.
 You can use the BAPI Explorer for this purpose.
 Connect to the backend of your SAP S/4HANA system and start transaction `BAPI`.
-For the purpose of this tutorial, we will use the unreleased BAPI `BAPI_PR_CREATE`: switch to the **Alphabetical** view (1), look for the Business Object `PurchaseRequisition` (2), find and click on the method `CreateFromData1` (3).
+For the purpose of this tutorial, we will use the non-released BAPI `BAPI_PR_CREATE`: switch to the **Alphabetical** view (1), look for the Business Object `PurchaseRequisition` (2), find and click on the method `CreateFromData1` (3).
 You can see that its function module is the `BAPI_PR_CREATE` (4).

 <!-- ![BAPI explorer](images/bapi_explorer.png) -->
 <img alt="BAPI explorer" src="images/bapi_explorer.png" width="70%">